EndPointCorp/end-point-blog/2016/05/31/bucardo-replication-workarounds-for.html.md

 ```

 The delta table will continue to accumulate changes as applications update the
-table, but that is okay—we got rid of the 650 million rows.
+table, but that is okay—​we got rid of the 650 million rows.
 Now we know
 that beta has the canonical information, and we need to get it to all the
 others.
 As before, we use session_replication_role.
 However, we also need
 to ensure that nobody else will try to add rows before our COPY gets